 Caf Champions League: AS Maniema Union 2-2 Mamelodi Sundowns - Masandawana grab two away goals

-Themba Zwane grabbed a brace as Mamelodi Sundowns were held to a 2-2 draw by AS Maniema Union in the Caf Champions League second round first-leg match on Sunday afternoon.
+Themba Zwane grabbed a brace as Mamelodi Sundowns were held to a 2-2 draw by AS Maniema Union in the Caf Champions League first-round first-leg match on Sunday afternoon.

 Masandawana took the lead twice against the DR Congolese side, but they were let down by some poor defending as the Green and Blacks fought back to deny the 2016 Champions League winners a victory at Stade des Martyrs in Kinshasa.